 Sometimes people can’t love you the way you love them.

-And sometimes you forgive people who might not deserve it.
+And sometimes you forgive people who might not be worthy of that kindness yet.
 That’s no reflection on you.
 You just have to learn to take better care of your heart.
 You just have to understand that you are not a weak, pathetic person, but a strong one who needs to know her worth.

 Don’t change who you are or the way you love, but do start giving chances to the right people.
 Start putting energy into relationships that build you and significant others who see the wonderful person you are and won’t fall short of giving you the love you deserve.